metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

     1. Load the contig sequences into IGV.
 Use the menu `Genomes->Load Genome from File...`
     2. Load the BAM file into IGV.
 Use menu `File->Load from File...`

-!!! question "Task 7"
+!!! question "Task 6"
     Look for errors in the mappings - are all those error sequencing errors?
     ???
 Solution
         Some errors are due to merging multiple strains into one contig, this can be clearly seen, when there are a large number of errors at one position with different possibilities for that base.

-## Metabat results
+## MetaBAT Results

-MetaBAT generated genome BINs for our assembly.
+Let's now inspect the bins created by MetaBAT:

 !!! question "Task 8"
-    How many BINs did metabat generate?
+    How many bins did metabat generate?
 Locate the metabat results and the fasta files for each bin in the output folder.
     ???
 Solution
         ```BASH
         cd ~/mgcourse/
         ```
         ```BASH
-        ls -l output/data/1/binning/0.5.0/metabat/
+        ls -l output/data/1/binning/*/metabat/
         ```
         ```BASH
         data_bin.1.fa